List of master's degrees in North America: Forensic Science

 The Master of Science in Forensic Science and Law is a degree program available at Duquesne University.
-It combines all applications of Forensic Science with Law and its application and legal use before a court of law.
+It combines all applications of forensic science with law and its application and legal use before a court of law.

-Other Universities offer bachelor's degrees in this field and several other universities have applied for accreditation for their programs from the American Academy of Forensic Science.
+Universities offering degree programs in this field have applied for accreditation from the American Academy of Forensic Sciences (AAFS)'s Forensic Science Education Programs Accreditation Commission.